Skip to Main Content

 Show Itinerary:

 Depart home for Croatia.
-The particulars of your arrival overseas are detailed with your flight itinerary
+The particulars of your arrival overseas are detailed in your flight itinerary.

 Included Meals: Dinner

-This evening, enjoy a short stroll from your hotel along the waterfront to explore the small seaside town of Orebić, the largest town on the Pelješac Peninsula.
-Dinner is on your own this evening, perhaps a freshly prepared seafood dish in one of Orebić’s restaurants.
+This evening, enjoy a leisurely stroll from your hotel along the waterfront to explore Orebić, the largest town on the peninsula.
+Dinner is on your own tonight—perhaps sample freshly prepared seafood at one of the town’s inviting restaurants.

 Today’s Ride Choices

-Loop ride from Hotel Bellevue — 11 km (7 miles)
+Afternoon: Loop Ride from Hotel Bellevue — 11 km (7 miles)

 What to Expect: